PavelGrigoryev/CashReceipt/README.md

    installed
 2. In Postgresql you have to create a database with name "cash_receipt".
 Sql: CREATE DATABASE cash_receipt
 3. In [application.properties](src/main/resources/application.properties) enter your username and password from your local postgresql in line №2, №3 and №9, №10.
-Also in line №1 and №11 there should be localhost and the line should look like this *=jdbc:postgresql://localhost:5432/cash_receipt
+Also in line №1 and №11 there should be "localhost" and the line should look like this *=jdbc:postgresql://localhost:5432/cash_receipt
 4. Run [CashReceiptApplication.java](src/main/java/by/grigoryev/cashreceipt/CashReceiptApplication.java).
 Liquibase will
    create the required tables